 About Bhupendra Brahmabhatt

 Bhupendra (1952-2019) grew up in Kenya, East Africa, moving to the United Kingdom during the 1970s.
-He now lives in Pinner, Middlesex and was a member of Harrow Writers’ Circle until it closedin 2019.
-Currently, he is working on a non-fiction book of Indian film (Bollywood).
+He lived in Pinner, Middlesex and was a member of Harrow Writers’ Circle until it closedin 2019.

-Bhupendra writes for pleasure and pastime, sense of achievement.
-He notes doing something creative such as writing fiction takes one to another world which can be quite enjoyable.
+Bhupendra wrote for pleasure and pastime, sense of achievement, noting that doing something creative such as writing fiction takes one to another world which can be quite enjoyable.